-It’s less expensive, totally customizable for your skin, and as easy as mixing a few oils.
+It's cost-effective, totally customizable for your skin, and as easy as mixing a few oils.
 Learn how to make a DIY face serum that tackles various skin issues, from acne to fine lines and everything in between.

-Homemade serums typically combine face oil with other common skincare ingredients like aloe vera, glycerin, or rosewater.
-We’ll walk through the benefits of each.
+Homemade serums typically combine face oil with other common skincare ingredients like aloe vera, glycerin, and rosewater.
+We'll walk through the benefits of each.

 First, pick the right face oil.